Sprouting-Dev/thaiparts-infinity/backend/RENDER_DEPLOY_GUIDE.md

 PUBLIC_URL=https://thaiparts-infinity-backend.onrender.com
 ```

+Important: make sure Render (or your reverse proxy) preserves the X-Forwarded-Proto header so Strapi knows the original request protocol.
+Render normally sets this automatically.
+Also set `ENCRYPTION_KEY` (used by Strapi for session/encryption) in Render's environment variables before first admin login.

 ### 3. Additional Settings
 - **Instance Type:** Starter (512MB RAM) - sufficient for prototype
 - **Auto-Deploy:** Yes (deploy on git push)